 Despite a thorough investigation, the identity of St. Louis Jane Doe remained a mystery, as did the identity of her killer.
 Years passed, but the haunting case lingered in the minds of those who had worked on it.
 In 2001, Captain Adkins, now retired, expressed the ongoing frustration of not knowing what had happened to the little girl.
 “For the past 18 years, I still thought about the little girl and wondered why nobody ever ‘cared enough’ to come forward and identify her,” he said.
 “We have a lot of unsolved cases.
 But you don’t have that feeling of inadequacy or failure that you do in this one.
 It’s just frustrating.”8

 Over the years, many theories emerged, yet the prevailing notion was that St. Louis Jane Doe had been killed by her family.
 As Adkins pointed out, “it must have been a very private family—isolated.”
 In 2013, in an effort to uncover more about her past, the body of St. Louis Jane Doe was exhumed, and isotope tests were conducted on her remains.
-The results revealed a tragic truth: she had spent her entire life in a cluster of southern states, including Florida, Georgia, Alabama, Mississippi, Louisiana, Arkansas, Texas, Tennessee, North Carolina, or South Carolina.
+The results revealed she had spent her entire life in a cluster of southern states, including Florida, Georgia, Alabama, Mississippi, Louisiana, Arkansas, Texas, Tennessee, North Carolina, or South Carolina.

 After the exhumation, St. Louis Jane Doe was reburied at Calvary Cemetery, in the Garden of Innocents—a poignant section of the cemetery dedicated to unidentified or abandoned children.